How to Stay Cool While Camping in the Summer

 Stay Hydrated

-When spending time outdoors in hot conditions, it is essential to drink plenty of water.
-Staying hydrated helps the body to produce sweat, which is a natural way of cooling down.
-Plus, a cold beverage does wonders for helping us feel better about the warm temperatures and makes it easier to drink more fluids.
+When spending time outdoors in hot temperatures, it is essential to drink plenty of water.
+Staying hydrated helps the body produce sweat, which is a natural way of cooling down.
+Plus, a cold beverage does wonders for helping us feel better about the warmer temperatures and makes it easier to continue to drink more fluids.

-However, drinking alcohol can be counterproductive, so avoid doing so during the heat of the day.
-Alcohol can cause the body to dehydrate faster, which can be dangerous in sweltering conditions.
-If you want to enjoy a few adult beverages, wait until later in the day when the temperature begins to drop.
+On the other hand, drinking alcohol can be counterproductive, so try to avoid beer, wine, and liquor during the heat of the day.
+Alcohol can cause the body to dehydrate faster, which can be dangerous in sweltering conditions, especially if you’re also active enough to work up a sweat.
+If you want to enjoy a few adult beverages, wait until later in the day—or even after dark—when the temperature starts to drop.

 Dress Appropriately

 Wear lightweight and loose-fitting clothing when outdoors in the summer heat.
 This will allow the body to breathe better, keeping it more comfortable in the warm temperatures.
-Garments that are quick-drying and wick moisture away from the body will also keep you cooler, particularly if you’re hiking, biking, or participating in other activities.
+Garments that are quick-drying and wick moisture away from the body will keep you more comfortable and cooler, particularly if you’re hiking, biking, or participating in other active pursuits.

 Avoid wearing tight-fitting and restrictive clothes, as they are more likely to trap heat close to the body.
-Fabrics that retain moisture and take a long time to dry will also become uncomfortable quickly.
+Fabrics that retain moisture and take a long time to dry will also become uncomfortable very quickly.
 Dark-colored clothing will also absorb and hold the heat, making you feel warmer as a result.
+Remember, if you’re actively sweating, your body is trying to cool you down, but you’re also becoming more dehydrated.
+Wearing appropriate apparel will help you stay cool and safe.

 Wear a Hat

 Wearing a wide-brimmed hat on a hot day provides additional shade and protects your head from the direct sun.
 This can help you avoid heat stroke, although it may make you feel warmer, causing you to perspire more.
-Soaking your hat in water before putting it on will help keep you cooler and more comfortable.
+For a little extra help staying comfortable, soak your hat in water before putting it on.
+It will feel cool and refreshing, at least for a little while.

 summer RV camping